 “We’d like to experiment further on bots, but in-house this time round.
 We’ve got several ideas for OCSIN, but we need to develop the project more and talk to the State’s different departments”, adds Gilles Barthelet.

 “Working on projects like this has been very rewarding for our teams.
 We also know how to spend time prototyping and experimenting, which is rare in our field of business”, notes Sébastien Vaury.

-In the summer of 2017, Olivier Leclère had no idea that the chatbot he had created in his spare time would become the foundation for Landmanbot, the Facebook Messenger bot that announces election results.
+Back in summer 2017, Olivier Leclère didn’t yet know that the chatbot he had developed on his own in his free time would form the basis for Landmanbot, the robot that gives election results on Facebook Messenger.

 “They’re two parallel initiatives that came together”, explains Christopher Larraz.
 “At OCSIN (the Canton of Geneva’s information systems and digital technologies office), Gilles Barthelet and I took an interest in Chatbots as part of our monitoring work.
 We reached the conclusion that the authorities in Geneva should get ready to enter this era”, he adds.